Lincoln before Washington

 About the Author

-Douglas L. Wilson is a codirector of the Lincoln Studies Center at Knox College, in Galesburg, Illinois, and the coeditor of The Lincoln-Douglas Debates: The Lincoln Studies Center Edition, Herndon's Lincoln, and Herndon's Informants.
+Douglas L. Wilson is the George A. Lawrence Distinguished Service Professor Emeritus of English and co-director of the Lincoln Studies Center at Knox College.
+He is the author of Lincoln's Sword: The Presidency and the Power of Words and coeditor of The Lincoln-Douglas Debates: The Lincoln Studies Center Edition.

 Also by this author